kimmobrunfeldt/kauko/README.md

 At the time of writing, pip installs gevent which uses libevent.

-Installing libevent:

-**NOTE**
+**Installing libevent:**

-*To ease your job, a few of the following commands use a wildcard.
+**To ease your job, a few of the following commands use a wildcard.
-You MUST make sure that before you execute these commands, you don't have any earlier versions of libevent in your Downloads directory!*
+You MUST make sure that before you execute these commands, you don't have any earlier versions of libevent in your Downloads directory!**

-Download the latest stable libevent tar ball from http://libevent.org to your Downloads directory and run the following commands:
+Download the latest stable libevent **.tar.gz** file from http://libevent.org to your Downloads directory and run the following commands:

     mv ~/Downloads/libevent-*-stable.tar.gz .
     tar xvvf libevent-*-stable.tar.gz